ItraconazoleOther Names: Sporanox Drug Class: Opportunistic Infections and Coinfections

 What is itraconazole?

-Itraconazole is an antifungal prescription medicine approved by the U.S. Food and Drug Administration (FDA) for the treatment of certain fungal infections, including histoplasmosis (also known as Histoplasma capsulatum infection), aspergillosis, esophageal candidiasis, oropharyngeal candidiasis, and others.
+Itraconazole is anprescription medicine approved by the U.S. (FDA) for the treatment of certain fungal infections, including (also known as Histoplasma capsulatum ), esophageal , oropharyngeal candidiasis, and others.

-Esophageal candidiasis (infection of the esophagus) and oropharyngeal candidiasis (infection of part of the throat) are examples of a fungal infection called mucocutaneous candidiasis (also called mucosal candidiasis).
-Mucocutaneous candidiasis, histoplasmosis, and aspergillosis are all opportunistic infections.
-An opportunistic infection is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as those infected with HIV—than in people with healthy immune systems.
+Esophageal candidiasis (infection of the esophagus) and oropharyngeal candidiasis (infection of part of the throat) are types of What is an Opportunistic Infection? fact sheet.candidiasis (also called mucosal candidiasis).
+Mucocutaneous candidiasis and histoplasmosis are both opportunistic infections (OIs) of HIV.
+An OI is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as people with HIV—than in people with healthy immune systems.
+To learn more about OIs, read the

-The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents, prepared by the Centers for Disease Control and Prevention (CDC), the National Institutes of Health (NIH), and the HIV Medicine Association of the Infectious Diseases Society of America (IDSA-HIVMA), includes recommendations on the HIV-related uses of itraconazole to:
+The Guidelines for the Prevention and Treatment of Opportunistic Infections in Adults and Adolescents with HIV include recommendations on the uses of itraconazole to:

-- Uncomplicated vulvovaginal candidiasis (a type of mucocutaneous candidiasis).
-(This is an “off-label” use.)
+- Uncomplicated vulvovaginal candidiasis (a type of mucocutaneous candidiasis)

 What should I tell my health care provider before taking itraconazole?